aeternity/protocol/contracts/contract_transactions.md

 Call data is encoded depending on the ABI of the language of the contract.

 The transaction has to be signed with the private key of the owner.

+The special variable "caller" will be set to the same value as "owner" for the initial call.

 The miner will add the new created contract address, the contract state and the return data from the initial call to the state tree.